 The colors and design complement the overall appearance of the room, and to achieve this style, you will need the following: matching paint, wooden rods, Prettypegs Lilian knobs, and Otto 100 legs.

 Measure the inset of the cabinet door and cut half dowels to size.
-You’ll need quite a lot, but you won’t know exactly how many until you’ve got them all cut and on the door.

 Place all the dowels roughly on the door and start to mark out your pattern with a pencil.

 Choose your color palette!
 Using a fine painter’s tape, tape over your lines and paint the center section first.

 Once the first section is painted and dried, remove the tape.
 Re-tape over the now painted section, paying close attention, and paint the other two ends.
 Two coats again please!